Last Updated: 03/06/2014*

 Robotic vehicles glide silently across polished floors, their arms carefully cradling nose cones and other missile parts.
 Computer monitors flash with information, from the position of tools to the latest parts inventory.

-Welcome to Huntsville, Ala., where workers will soon produce a key piece of the U.S. missile defense plan, the Standard Missile-3, in a gleaming factory designed with virtual reality tools and outfitted with the latest machinery.
-The same Raytheon Redstone Missile Integration Facility will also produce the Standard Missile-6, a ship-defense missile.
+Welcome to Huntsville, Ala., where workers are producing a key piece of the U.S. missile defense plan, the Standard Missile-3, in a gleaming factory designed with virtual reality tools and outfitted with the latest machinery.
+The same Raytheon Redstone Missile Integration Facility also produces the Standard Missile-6, a ship-defense missile.

 “This is really the first large-missile automated factory,” said Steve Larson, Raytheon’s director of Manufacturing Innovation.
 “For an affordable, safe, high mission-assurance type application, this is the only way to do it.”

-SM-3s from the factory will be a critical piece of the U.S. government’s Phased Adaptive Approach for defending Europe against ballistic missile threats.
+SM-3s from the factory are a critical piece of the U.S. government’s Phased Adaptive Approach for defending Europe against ballistic missile threats.
 The U.S. plan calls for sea- and land-based missile interceptors as well as a range of sensors.

 Raytheon chose a legendary site for the new factory: the Redstone Arsenal in Huntsville, Ala.
 The complex built the first U.S. rockets in the 1950s and later produced the massive Saturn V that launched astronauts to the moon.